Academic and English language entry requirements for inbound students

 To be considered, you must be a registered student at a university or college.
 We require you to have the equivalent of a UK 2:1 average.
 This is can be a B average, GPA of 3.0/4.0 or 5.0/7.0, or 60/100, etc. You are not required to translate your grades into UK or University of Sheffield marks.

 If you do not have the necessary grades, you won't be automatically rejected.
 Departments can use their discretion, but there must be good reasons for your lower grades.

 If you are not from an English speaking country you will be required to provide evidence of your English language proficiency to the University of Sheffield, regardless of your application route (exchange student or direct enrolment).
 The evidence is required for immigration purposes at least 3 months before your arrival.
 You should submit evidence of your English language proficiency with your other supporting documents when you submit your application.

 Departmental English language requirements

 Each of our academic departments at Sheffield have individual English language requirements.
 If you are studying in more than one department, you must meet the score for each department.
-Departmental English language requirements are given in the fact sheet.

 Acceptable English language qualifications